Aquafina-water-bottle/jp-mining-note/docs/docs/setupchanges.md

 To use this new add-on, the config must be updated.
 This new config can be found [here](https://aquafina-water-bottle.github.io/jp-mining-note/setupanki/#ajt-japanese).

+Additionally, please disable or remove the "AJT Pitch Accent" add-on, as it is now redundant and may interfere with "AJT Japanese".

 ---

 # 2023/02/22 (CSS Injector Update)